Sharp nonuniqueness for the Navier-Stokes equations: Introduction

 \begin{theorem} Theorem \ref{thm:main_thm_2} also holds for the Euler equations.
 Namely, under the same assumptions, there exists a weak solution $u$ of the Euler equations satisfying the same properties. \end{theorem}

-As a byproduct of the construction, we provide an improvement to the Onsager's conjecture in 2D in the negative direction, where the best result currently stands at $L^\infty_t C^{1/5 -\ep}$~ \cite{MR3374958}, see also \cite[pp. 1817]{MR3987721} and \cite{novack2018nonuniqueness}.
+As a byproduct of the construction, we provide improvements and extensions to the Onsager conjecture in the negative direction, where the best result in 2D currently stands at $L^\infty_t C^{1/5 -\ep}$~ \cite{MR3374958}, see also \cite[pp. 1817]{MR3987721} and \cite{novack2018nonuniqueness}.